 In the same year Claire joined forces with young up-and-coming arranger Callum Au to record with a full 82 piece orchestra and big band on an album called ‘Songs and Stories’ (Stunt Records).
 This recording won the 2020 Parliamentary Jazz Award for ‘Best Album’ award and the arrangements were recently recorded for BBC Radio 2’s ‘Sunday Night is Music Night’ with the BBC Concert Orchestra which will be broadcast in January 2022.

-Claire is currently working on her next album project which will be a collaboration with the American conductor and pianist Scott Dunn and the Royal Philharmonic Orchestra.
-They will be paying homage to their dear friend Sir Richard Rodney Bennett by recording his songs alongside songs that Richard loved to perform.
+Claire will release her new album ‘I Watch You Sleep’ which is a collaboration with the American conductor and pianist Scott Dunn and the Royal Philharmonic Orchestra in March 2023.
+On this they pay homage to their dear friend Sir Richard Rodney Bennett by recording his songs alongside songs that Richard loved to perform.
 Scott Dunn has written brand new arrangements for this project.
-They will record at Abbey Road Studios in late Spring 2022 and the album will be released by the end of the year.
-It is set to feature a stunning duet with Dame Sarah Connolly on one of Richard’s most requested songs.